 Writing great content and having an awesome web design isn’t enough.
-You need to make it accessible and enjoyable for your audience.
+It would be best if you made it accessible and enjoyable for your audience.

-Here at Sitewired Web Solutions, we employ a set of website usability guidelines that are incorporated in every website we design and develop for small businesses in Denver, CO startups, medium sized businesses and enterprises.
-Designing a website is more than having just great content and throwing in good design practices randomly.
+Here at Sitewired Web Solutions, we employ a set of website usability guidelines that are incorporated in every website we design and develop for small businesses in Denver, CO startups, medium-sized businesses, and enterprises.
+For our website developers in Denver, creating a website is more than having just great content and throwing in good design practices randomly.

-Just like any other business, website designing demands an extreme level of planning, research, brainstorming and design principles to make it stand out from their competitors.
+Just like any other business, website designing demands an extreme level of planning, research, brainstorming, and design principles to make it stand out from its competitors.

-Every year, these design elements and trends keep on changing and your website needs to be one step ahead of them.
-These usability guidelines are fresh for 2020, but may change in 2025.
+Every year, these design elements and trends keep changing, and your website needs to be one step ahead of them.
+These usability guidelines are fresh for 2021 but may change in 2025.
 In fact, some of these guidelines were not even relevant back in 2010.

 There are several books with an X amount of UI/UX website usability guidelines.
 But just like you can’t focus on all 200 ranking factors of Google, it’s nearly impossible to do the same for website usability.

-Hence, over the past few years, some elements of web design such as user-friendliness, responsiveness, page speed, etc. have become sort of a benchmark for anyone looking for a wholesome user experience.
+Hence, over the past few years, some web design elements, such as user-friendliness, responsiveness, page speed, etc., have become sort of a benchmark for anyone looking for a wholesome user experience.

-Business owners need to understand that their target audience is unique from others and hence need to employ a certain set of principles to ensure that the website offers visitors with a superior user experience.
+Business owners need to understand that their target audience is unique from others.
+Hence, they need to employ a certain set of principles to ensure that the website offers visitors a superior user experience.

 Without further ado, here’s a set of 10 website usability guidelines that you need to follow:

-With over 50% of the global traffic coming from smartphones, we’re still baffled (read shocked) to see a number of websites not adhering to this principle.
+With over 50% of the global traffic coming from smartphones, we’re still baffled (read shocked) to see several websites not adhering to this principle.
 Remember the Mobilegeddon Google update back in April 2015?
 It was meant to improve search rankings for mobile-responsive websites, making it officially a ranking factor for Google.
-For the websites that didn’t consider going mobile important, were wiped out by the update.
+The websites that didn’t consider going mobile important were wiped out by the update.

-At SiteWired, we receive a lot of requests from new clients, who have great-looking websites, but not optimized for a mobile experience.
+At SiteWired, we receive many requests from new clients who have great-looking websites but are not optimized for a mobile experience.
 Yup, it’s still happening today.

 According to a Forbes article, COVID19 accelerated the growth of e-commerce anywhere between 4 to 6 years.
-This means the smartphone traffic and the resulting e-commerce surge we’re seeing during this pandemic, was to be observed by 2024.
+This means the smartphone traffic and the resulting e-commerce surge we see during this pandemic were to be observed by 2024.

 Here is the key takeaway from this section: